Omkar0-0/KBBKS-Financial-Management-System/README.md

 Open a new terminal.

-cd kbbks-fms-frontend npm install npm run dev
+cd frontend npm install npm run dev

 Frontend will run at: